MikeMurf/20-Tableau/README.md

 * performed data cleansing as to minimise processing requirements for Tableau as the raw data has some inherent issues:
 *        for example, “trip duration” is  too granular; it is recorded in seconds and was converted to minutes,
 *        simplified the scientific notation for the numeric data converting it to two decimal place notation,
-*        “starttime” and “stoptime” are loaded as data type object and were converted to timestamp format (object data types take up ten times as much memory as integer or float types which can be a problem in very large data sets like those encountered in Citi Bikes),
+*        “starttime” and “stoptime” are loaded as data type object and were converted to timestamp format
+*            (object data types take up ten times as much memory as integer or float types which can be a problem in very large data sets
+*            like those encountered in Citi Bikes),
 *        reduced the amount of memory used for some of the other columns by using the category data type.
-(Categories are useful when there are a limited number of unique values for a column compared to the number of rows.
-The actual values are stored just once, and instead of storing a long string in each row, just an integer is stored that points to the actual value.
-The combined CitiBike file contains some 337,000 rows, but there are only some 1,600 unique “start and end station” so they are good candidates to store as categorical data.
-The “usertype” column with only two unique values should get similar treatment, as should “gender” with three values.
+(Categories are useful when
+*            there are a limited number of unique values for a column compared to the number of rows.
+The actual values are stored just once,
+*            and instead of storing a long string in each row, just an integer is stored that points to the actual value.
+*            The combined CitiBike file contains some 337,000 rows, but there are only some 1,600 unique “start and end stations”
+*            so they are good candidates to store as categorical data.
+The “usertype” column with only two unique values should get similar
+*            treatment, as should “gender” with three values.
 Bikeid could also be treated similarly.
 *        Note that the number of rows was increased by a factor of 4 to assess Tableau’s capacity to handle big data.
 (I was encouraged to be creative.)
 *    created a distance column to simplify getting trip distance in Tableau.
-3. Used Tableau to satisfy the requirements of the assignment by: o	Analysing the Citi Bike Trip History Logs and finding two unexpected phenomena, o	Designing visualisations for each of the phenomena, o	Creating dashboards, a story, and an official New Jersey city map.
+3. Used Tableau to satisfy the requirements of the assignment by:
+*    Analysing the Citi Bike Trip History Logs and finding two unexpected phenomena,
+*    Designing visualisations for each of the phenomena,
+*    Creating dashboards, a story, and an official New Jersey city map.

-Two Unexpected Phenomena
+### Two Unexpected Phenomena

 The two unexpected phenomena discovered while using Tableau to analyse and visualise the trip history data were:
 1. “Lap Trips” so named because the trip started and finished at the same station,
 2. The “Gender Sensitivity” issue; so called due to people’s reluctance to disclose gender.
-These have been explored and summarised below.
-The “Lap Trips” Phenomenon
-The highlight of this phenomenon is that 15.5% of all trips (209,476) started and ended at the same station.
-Of these trips 6,776 trips were of 1- or 2-minutes duration indicating that the bikes were returned almost immediately perhaps due to a fault and that the trip had no useful outcome.
-The remainder of these trips varied from 3 minutes to 22 days duration.
-It would be useful to analyse these trips further, but data constraints and time preclude that analysis at this stage.

-Tackling the Task
-1. Time span chosen:	January to December 2020
-2. Created a Jupyter Notebook to: o	used  pd.concat combine the 12 csv files for each month of 2020 into a single csv to analyse in Tableau, o	performed data cleansing as to minimise processing requirements for Tableau as the raw data has some inherent issues:
-	for example, “trip duration” is  too granular; it is recorded in seconds and was converted to minutes, 	simplified the scientific notation for the numeric data converting it to two decimal place notation, 	“starttime” and “stoptime” are loaded as data type object and were converted to timestamp format (object data types take up ten times as much memory as integer or float types which can be a problem in very large data sets like those encountered in Citi Bikes), 	reduced the amount of memory used for some of the other columns by using the category data type.
-(Categories are useful when there are a limited number of unique values for a column compared to the number of rows.
-The actual values are stored just once, and instead of storing a long string in each row, just an integer is stored that points to the actual value.
-The combined CitiBike file contains some 337,000 rows, but there are only some 1,600 unique “start and end station” so they are good candidates to store as categorical data.
-The “usertype” column with only two unique values should get similar treatment, as should “gender” with three values.
-Bikeid could also be treated similarly.
-	Note that the number of rows was increased by a factor of 4 to assess Tableau’s capacity to handle big data.
-(I was encouraged to be creative.) o	created a distance column to simplify getting trip distance in Tableau.
-3. Used Tableau to satisfy the requirements of the assignment by: o	Analysing the Citi Bike Trip History Logs and finding two unexpected phenomena, o	Designing visualisations for each of the phenomena, o	Creating dashboards, a story, and an official New Jersey city map.
-Two Unexpected Phenomena
-The two unexpected phenomena discovered while using Tableau to analyse and visualise the trip history data were:
-1. “Lap Trips” so named because  the trip started and finished at the same station,
-2. The “Gender Sensitivity” issue; so called due to people’s reluctance to disclose gender.
-These have been explored and summarised below.
+##### These have been explored and summarised below.

-The “Lap Trips” Phenomenon
+### The “Lap Trips” Phenomenon

 The highlight of this phenomenon is that 15.5% of all trips (209,476) started and ended at the same station.
 Of these trips 6,776 trips were of 1- or 2-minutes duration indicating that the bikes were returned almost immediately perhaps due to a fault and that the trip had no useful outcome.
 The remainder of these trips varied from 3 minutes to 22 days duration.
 It would be useful to analyse these trips further, but data constraints and time preclude that analysis at this stage.